This is a page to document the things I do right & wrong to this vehicle.

 Right off the bat, I covered the basics under the hood: New NGK wires and Denso PK20TR11 spark plugs.
 Oil change.
 I replaced the old gunked up PCV valve (dropped a chunk of the old cracked grommet into the header while pulling it out. ffffff.
 Crisis averted with tweezers and needle nose pliers).
 I added a new air filter and cleaned the throttle body and intake hoses.
 The above made an appreciable improvement on engine performance.

-I’m into the Old Man Emu Kit.
+Future: I’m into the Old Man Emu Kit.
 Maybe next summer.
-This truck is riding on its original suspension components and is a bit bouncy.
-I’d like a stiffer ride and a little extra lift would be kind of fun.
+A little extra lift would be kind of fun.
 I’d like a strut mount brace, too, if I can find one.

 The first thing I’ve done with my last few hatchbacks is remove the back seats.
 I ain’t got no kids and I am rarely shuttling around more than one person at a time.
 Thems seats gotta GO.
 It makes room for good roadside junk and makes hardware store runs and camping a little easier.